Otto the Great

-Background
+Rise of the Ottonians

 On 23 December 918, Conrad I, King of East Francia and Duke of Franconia, died.
 According to The Deeds of the Saxons (originally titled in Latin as Res gestae saxonicae sive annalium libri tres) by the Saxon chronicler Widukind of Corvey, Conrad persuaded his younger brother Eberhard of Franconia, the presumptive heir, to offer the crown of East Francia to Otto's father Henry.
 Although Conrad and Henry had been at odds with one another since 912, Henry had not openly opposed the king since 915.
 Furthermore, Conrad's repeated battles with German dukes, most recently with Arnulf, Duke of Bavaria, and Burchard II, Duke of Swabia, had weakened the position and resources of the Conradines.
 After several months of hesitation, Eberhard and the other Frankish and Saxon nobles elected Henry as king at the Imperial Diet of Fritzlar in May 919.
 For the first time, a Saxon instead of a Frank reigned over the kingdom.

 Burchard II of Swabia soon swore fealty to the new king, but Arnulf of Bavaria did not recognize Henry's position.
 According to the Annales iuvavenses, Arnulf was elected king by the Bavarians in opposition to Henry, but his "reign" was short-lived; Henry defeated him in two campaigns.
 In 921, Henry besieged Arnulf's residence at Ratisbon (Regensburg) and forced him into submission.
 Arnulf had to accept Henry's sovereignty; Bavaria retained some autonomy and the right to invest bishops in the Bavarian church.

 Heir apparent

 Otto first gained experience as a military commander when the German kingdom fought against Wendish tribes on its eastern border.
 While campaigning against the Wends/West Slavs in 929, Otto's illegitimate son William, the future Archbishop of Mainz, was born to a captive Wendish noblewoman.
 With Henry's dominion over the entire kingdom secured by 929, the king probably began to prepare his succession over the kingdom.
-No written evidence for his arrangements is extant, but during this time Otto is first called king (Latin: rex) in a document of the Abbey of Reichenau.
+No written evidence for his arrangements is extant, but during this time Otto is first called king (Latin: rex) in the confraternity book of the Abbey of Reichenau.

 While Henry consolidated power within Germany, he also prepared for an alliance with Anglo-Saxon England by finding a bride for Otto.
 Association with another royal house would give Henry additional legitimacy and strengthen the bonds between the two Saxon kingdoms.
 To seal the alliance, King Æthelstan of England sent Henry two of his half-sisters, so he could choose the one which best pleased him.
 Henry selected Eadgyth as Otto's bride and the two were married in 930.

 Several years later, shortly before Henry's death, an Imperial Diet at Erfurt formally ratified the king's succession arrangements.
 Some of his estates and treasures were to be distributed among Thankmar, Henry, and Bruno.
 But departing from customary Carolingian inheritance, the king designated Otto as the sole heir apparent without a prior formal election by the various dukes.